 Globalisation is one of the key ways to understand social changes today.
 The international development minor is particularly concerned with questions of global inequality and development, and how these might relate to globalisation.
 This includes examining the role of nation-states, NGOs, and civil society.
-With the rapid changes that are occurring in the different regions of the world today, these issues are examined within specific social contexts.
-The minor investigates different frameworks that have been used to understand international development, the history of colonisation, and how social policy is made and contested on a global level.
+With the rapid changes that are occurring in the

-UNIT CODE UNIT TITLE UNIT TYPE SEM CREDIT POINTS CAMPUS PRE-REQUISITES ASP2001 Political Economy of Colonialism and Neocolonialism Minor 1B1 12 FP ASS2028 Contemporary Africa and Social Change Minor 2B4 12 FP
+UNIT CODE UNIT TITLE UNIT TYPE SEM CREDIT POINTS CAMPUS PRE-REQUISITES ASA3023 Theory and Practice of International Development Minor 1B3 12 FP